Defend Professors - Email Your Legislators Today!

 A 2023 study of Massachusetts community colleges found a strong relationship between students' low graduation rates and the poor treatment of adjunct faculty.
 For students to get the best education possible, they need professors with the best treatment possible.

 Want to help us end the abuse of adjunct faculty and make MA colleges work better for everyone?
-Then send our pre-written letter to Massachusetts lawmakers and urge them to support the Adjunct Pilot Program!
+Then send our pre-written letter to Massachusetts lawmakers and urge them to support the budget amendment!
+This amendment establishes a pilot program to provide access to full time positions, and sets up a commission to determine the process of providing healthcare and retirement benefits for adjuncts.

 This is an achievable goal that can push forward the fight for equity in the state.